 You must submit your application through Grants.gov unless we give you an exemption for a paper submission.
-See get registered.
+See Get Registered.

 For instructions on how to submit in Grants.gov, see the Quick Start Guide for Applicants.
 Make sure that your application passes the Grants.gov validation checks or we will not get it.
 Do not encrypt, zip, or password protect any files.
+The instructions will also help you learn how to create PDFs.